 Embedded optical flow techniques rely on hardware (such as commonly found in optical mice) to compute the interframe changes between images to extract depth information.
-These techniques have worked well on UAVs, demonstrating autonomous takeoff, landing [2], [3] and obstacle avoidance [4], [29].
-This technology has been successful for aircraft flight control and is now available commercially.
-Embedded optical flow, however, is limited in its resolution, providing
+These techniques have worked well on UAVs, demonstrating autonomous takeoff, landing [2], [3] and obstacle avoidance [4], [36].
+This technology has been successful for aircraft flight control and is now available commercially3.